samueleamatowebsite/samueleamatowebsite.github.io/_posts/2025-06-04-why-i-use-a-dumbphone.md

     <img src="/assets/images/soglia_attenzione.jpg" width="600px">
 </div>

 As the chart shows, attention spans are plummeting.
-Today’s social media is like a drug, with the only difference being that it’s free.
+Today’s social media is like a drug, with the only difference being that it’s """free""".

 ### Productivity
 One of the most surprising effects of switching to a dumbphone has been its direct impact on my productivity.
 Without notifications, constant messages, or the temptation to “just check something real quick,” I rediscovered how much real time there is in a day.